steveliles/draft-js-conversion-test/README.md

 ## Task 1

-The editor is a heavyweight javascript component.
-For performance reasons we have to _completely avoid using it_ when displaying content for users to read.
-Luckily the editor can export its content to a JSON format which we can then render directly as simple HTML.
+Draft.js is a large javascript library.
+For performance reasons we must _completely avoid using it_ when displaying content for users to read.
+Luckily it can export its content to a JSON format which we can then render directly as simple HTML.

 Exporting the content from the screenshot above produces JSON that looks like this: